 Doug Clovechok was elected as MLA for Columbia River-Revelstoke in 2017, and again in 2020.
-Clovechok is currently the Official Opposition Whip and Critic for Columbia Basin Initiatives.
+Clovechok is currently the Official Opposition Whip and Shadow Minister for Columbia Basin Initiatives.

 Since being elected, Clovechok has previously served as the Official Opposition Caucus Whip, and fulfilled the roles of Parliamentary Secretary to the Premier’s Office (2017), Co-Critic for Tourism, Arts, and Culture (2017-2020), and Co-Critic for Indigenous Relations and Reconciliation (2020-Present).
 He has served as Deputy Chair and Member of the Select Standing Committee on Finance and Government Services (2018-Present), Deputy Chair of the Special Committee to Appoint a Chief Electoral Officer (2017-2018), and Member of the Select Standing Committee on Aboriginal Affairs (2017-Present).

 Prior to his election, Clovechok enjoyed an extensive career in education.
 He taught high school with the Calgary Board of Education and recently worked as the campus manager of the Invermere and Kimberley branches of the College of the Rockies.